 Triple Pass Filter Window Width for Baseline Estimation (Default = 7) – the number of raw data sample points used for the first of three passes in a centered averaging filter to smooth raw data prior to baseline estimation.
 If applied, this filter is only used to identify the baseline.
 It does not modify the raw peak data used for analysis.
+EFFECT OF CHANGING THIS?

 Single Pass Filter Window Width for Baseline Estimation (Default = 15) is the number of raw data sample points used for a centered averaging filter to smooth raw data prior to baseline estimation.
 If applied, this filter is only used to identify the baseline.
 It does not modify the raw peak data used for analysis.
+EFFECT OF CHANGING THIS?

 Select Most Linear Time Transform (Checked) or Lowest Error Time Transform (Unchecked) – the time transform from sample to ladder that maps sample alleles into the ladder time frame can be tested for accuracy in multiple ways.
 If the transform is linear, then it will also be perfectly accurate, but the reverse is not true.
 An accurate transform does not have to be linear.
 The most linear time transform yields the least peak distortion and, most often, yields the same ladder selection as the least error transform.
+WHICH SHOULD THEY CHOOSE?

 Enable Ladder Fit Threshold Test – this preset causes Osiris to calculate and test the sample-to-ladder fit metric.
 The specific metric depends on the selection above.
 If the “most linear” selection is made above, then the metric is related to the maximum second derivative of the transform.
 If the “least error” selection is made above, then the metric is based on an error estimation formula which incorporates higher order derivatives and the maximum interpolation interval.
 In either case, if the value exceeds the appropriate threshold specified below, then the sample receives a critical artifact warning that allele calls may not be reliable.
 Default = Selected (true).